Rush Limbaugh from the Limbaugh Institute for Advanced Conservative Studies meeting and surpassing all audience expectations every day.

 They told him about my deployment with the 89th Infantry Division.

-Apparently they mixed up a few details.
+Apparently, they mixed up a few details.

-Of course it came out immediately he was wrong, since there are enough people in America who knew that Auschwitz is in the East, and that camp was liberated by the Red Army.
+Of course, it came out immediately he was wrong, since there are enough people in America who knew that Auschwitz is in the East, and that camp was liberated by the Red Army.

 The great uncle.

-I told him it was Oberdurf and that it was a subcamp of Vukenwall concentration cramp, and then I described a little bit of what I had seen.
+I told him it was Oberderf and that it was a subcamp of Vuckenwall concentration camp.

 So he called after.

-So the story yesterday became his grandfather, told him all about it.
+So the story yesterday became his grandfather told him all about it, World War II and so forth.

-We could not get him.
+We could not get them.

 And we're kids.